tpiekarski/pretty-printk/README.md

   - Establish a convenient switch for debug messages
   - Prettifier printing of variables i.e. in a ASCII-based table including the variable name and its data
   - Create a simple macro for *walking* through code to find the lines which do not work - a Walker :)
-  - Output surroundings (like some basic data around a function or something)
   - Shortcut output of conditions and their result
 - Integration features
   - Snippets for a few major editors like emacs, vim and Visual Studio Code